jpikl/cfxnes/lib/docs/system-api.md

 #### .isRunning()

-Checks whether emulator is running.
+Returns whether emulator is running.

 - **returns**: `boolean` - `true` if emulator is running; `false` otherwise